 The Best WordPress Comment Plugins - Complete Overhaul

 For clarity, I’m going to break up the list of plugins into two sections.
-First, I’ll discuss plugins which completely overhaul the WordPress comments section.
-Then, in the next section, I’ll dig into plugins which only make small tweaks to the native WordPress comments system.
+First, I’ll discuss plugins that completely overhaul the WordPress comments section.
+Then, in the next section, I’ll dig into plugins that only make small tweaks to the native WordPress comments system.

 Disqus is a popular third-party commenting system for WordPress.
-And while there’s no debating it’s popular, it’s also generated some controversy (more on that later).
+And while there’s no debating it’s popular, it’s also generated some controversy (more on that later).🗒️ Disqus completely replaces the native WordPress comments system with its own interface -- but this approach has both pros and cons. #WordPress Click To Tweet

 Because it’s always good to be optimistic, let’s start with the good: